bethmrobertson/bethmrobertson.github.io/Hospital_Data_Analysis.md

 # Hospital Data Analysis Project using MySQL

 **Project Description** <br>
-This analysis is from a dataset used in a study conducted in 2014 of 70,000 clinical database records.
+This analysis is from a dataset of 70,000 clinical database records used in a study conducted in 2014.
 Several different department administrators at the hospital want insights into specific parts of the data.
 I used MySQL to access, clean, and analyze the data.

 <img src="images/?raw=true"/>